-Assumption, Method, and Plan Changes The discount rate changed from 2.33% as of August 31, 2020, to 1.95% as of August 31, 2021.
+Assumption, Method, and Plan Changes 1.
+The discount rate changed from 1.95% as of August 31, 2021 to 3.91% as of August 31, 2022.
+This change decreased the TOL.
+The participation rate for pre-65 retirees was lowered from 65% to 62%, and the participation rate for post-65 retirees was lowered from 40% to 25%.
+The rate of pre-65 retirees who are assumed to discontinue their coverage at age 65 was increased from 25% to 30%.
+These changes lowered the TOL.
+3. The trend rates were reset to better reflect the plan's anticipated experience.
 This change increased the TOL.

-Difference Between Expected The primary driver of the \$4.0 billion experience gain was favorable and Actual Experience claims experience, which resulted in lower overall 2022 retiree claims estimates than previously assumed.
+Difference Between Expected and Actual Experience The primary driver of the \$4.5 billion experience gain was favorable claims experience, which resulted in lower overall 2023 retiree claims estimates than previously assumed.